SA80: Bayonet

 In British Armed Forces use, the L85 Rifle is issued with the socket-type L3A1 Bayonet, which has a hollow handle that fits onto the muzzle.
 The blade is offset to the side of the handle to allow the rifle to be fired while the bayonet is fitted.
 It is shaped to produce good penetration when thrust and to part a person's ribs without embedding into bone, and a ribbed section for rope cutting.
 The bayonet handle is shaped so as to allow the bayonet to be used as a fighting knife in its own right.
 The issued scabbard features a saw blade for use on wood, a sharpening stone to hone the bayonet, and a bottle opener.
 When combined with the bayonet, it also forms a wire cutter.

 When soldiers from the Princess of Wales's Royal Regiment went into battle with fixed bayonets on their SA80s during the Battle of Al Amara in Iraq on 14 May 2004, it was the first time fixed bayonets had been used by British troops since the Falklands War.
 On several occasions, fixed bayonets were used during the Afghanistan conflict.
 The bayonet cannot be fitted to the L22 Carbine or L86 Light Support Weapon.
 As a result, soldiers equipped with the latter sometimes swapped their weapons for vehicle crewmen's L85s when clearing trenches during Operation Granby.

 Accessories

 L85A2 carrying upgraded Laser Light Module Mk 3 with 800 m range.

 The SA80 is supplied with a sling, blank-firing adaptor, and cleaning kit.
 The rifle can be adapted to use .22 Long Rifle training ammunition with a special conversion kit.
 The Small Arms Weapons Effects Simulator can be used on the L85 when in training with blank ammunition.
 On operations with ground close combat units (Infantry, Royal Marines, RAF Regiment), the rifle is often fitted with an LLM01 Laser Light Module and deployable bipod mounted within an optional front grip.

 Variants

-There are four main variants that make up the SA80 family: the L85 Rifle, the L86 Light Support Weapon, the L22 Carbine and the L98 Cadet rifle.
+There are four main variants that make up the SA80 family: the L85 Rifle, the L86 Light Support Weapon, the L22 Carbine and the L98 Cadet General Purpose Rifle.